chanturia/TAU_PHP_API_CLIENT/docs/Api/MerchantApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **createCouponMerchant**
-> \Swagger\Client\Model\Coupon createCouponMerchant($id, $merchant_coupon_create_parameters)
+> \Swagger\Client\Model\Coupon createCouponMerchant($id, $merchantCouponCreateParameters)

-Creates a new Coupon for a Merchant, for a single user id, based on included parameters of userid who initiated the creation proccess, products ids, categories ids and subcategories ids and primitives ids, optionally storeids and offerproviderids.
+Creates a new Coupon for a Merchant, for a single user id, based on included parameters of userid who initiated the creation proccess, products ids, categories ids and subcategories ids and primitives ids, optionally storeids.
 Validation must ensure userid who initiated the creation has required privileges.

 ### Example
 ```php